-As we already mentioned, in some cases, especially when there’s money involved, wet signatures are usually required.
-There are also the cases of the few dozen countries that are yet to be included in the ESIGN (Electronic Signatures in Global and National Commerce Act).
+As we already mentioned, wet signatures are usually required in some cases, especially when there’s money involved.
+There are also the cases of a few dozen countries that are yet to be included in the ESIGN (Electronic Signatures in Global and National Commerce Act).

 Even the ESIGN itself preserves the right of a party to accept wet signatures in electronic documentation.

 Finally, electronic signatures aren’t as strong as notarized wet signatures.
-If you want something signed and want to make sure you can prove its validity in court beyond any reasonable doubt, you should always get it signed with a notary.
-This can be the case with any large transaction of money, like when buying a house, writing a will, or signing other highly-contested documents.
+If you want something signed and want to make sure you can prove its validity in court beyond any reasonable doubt, you should always get it signed by a notary.
+This can be the case with any large money transaction, like buying a house, writing a will, or signing other highly-contested documents.

 Why Should You Start Using Electronic Signatures?

 Here are a few reasons why you should use electronic signatures: